sqville/ville.Wax/readme.md

   <h3 align="center"></h3>

   <p align="center">
-    One code base, all platforms for the Qooxdoo JavaScript Framework
+    One code base, multiple platforms
   </p>
 </p>

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Hooked on a feeling that a single qooxdoo project (codebase) can be used to build applications for multiple platforms (the ones that matter).
-Let's see where this goes.
+Hooked on a feeling that a single project (codebase) can be used to build applications for multiple platforms (the ones that matter).

 **Goals**
 * Multiple projects/demos/examples that fit various UI UX scenarios
-* Skeleton (template) based - all projects have an associated qooxdoo application skeleton
+* Skeleton (template) based - all projects have an associated application skeleton

 **Screen Shots**
 In progress